In this video, we’re gonna write and solve some inequalities in order to answer

 questions raised in story problems or, as some people call them, real-life

 scenarios.
 In all of these, you have to carefully define your variables and think about how the

 information you’ve been given translates into equations or inequalities.
-Okay, let’s take a look at our first
+Okay, let’s take a look at our first problem.

-thing, in this particular case we’re only gonna deal with whole numbers of weeks because we
+this particular case we’re only gonna deal with whole numbers of weeks because we

 can save a set amount per week.
 Presumably Barry’s being paid per week, so we can’t do one and a half weeks, one and

 three-quarter weeks.
-He’ll be paid in twenty-three dollars in that week So we’re only gonna allow integer values for 𝑥.
+He’ll be paid in twenty-three dollars in that week So we’re only gonna allow integer

-has got saved after 𝑥 weeks, and we’re gonna use the units of dollars for that
+saved after 𝑥 weeks, and we’re gonna use the units of dollars for that because the

-times 𝑥, the number of weeks.
-Now if Barry is gonna be able to afford the bike, then he basically- the amount
+𝑥, the number of weeks.
+Now if Barry is gonna be able to afford the bike, then he basically- the amount that

 If the amount saved is greater than or equal to four hundred and fifty, that means